merantix-momentum/scaffold-core/README.md

       <source media="(prefers-color-scheme: light)" srcset="docs/_static/scaffold_logo_white.png" width="200">
       <img alt="Scaffold Logo" src="https://docs.scaffold.merantix-momentum.cloud/_static/scaffold_logo_white.png" width="200">
     </picture>
-    <p align="center">Scaffold Core</p>
+    <h2 align="center">Scaffold Core</h2>
 </p>

 Scaffold is the foundational Python package for all AI development at Merantix Momentum.
 It provides the "scaffolding" to accelerate building, deploying, and orchestrating AI systems on our platform.

-This library is opinionated by design.
+This library is **opinionated** by design.
 It contains a collection of wrappers, convenience functions, and boilerplate code that enforce our best practices and ensure seamless integration between our most-used tools (like Flyte, PyTorch, and internal platform services).

 ## 🚀 Key Features

-* **⚡ Accelerate Development:** Reduces boilerplate for common tasks like data handling, configuration management, and model orchestration
+**⚡ Accelerate Development:** Reduces boilerplate for common tasks like data handling, configuration management, and model orchestration
-* **🧩 Modular Installation:** Install only the dependencies you need using "extras" (e.g., flyte, torch)
-* **⚙️ Standardized:** Enforces Merantix Momentum's processes for building and scaling AI projects
-* **🔗 Platform Integration:** Provides simple, high-level APIs for interacting with the Merantix Momentum AI Platform
+**🧩 Modular Installation:** Install only the dependencies you need using "extras" (e.g., flyte, torch) **⚙️ Standardized:** Enforces Merantix Momentum's processes for building and scaling AI projects **🔗 Platform Integration:** Provides simple, high-level APIs for interacting with the Merantix Momentum AI Platform

 ## 📦 Installation